fastify/fastify-swagger/README.md

 }
 ```

-If you want to set your own names or add descriptions to the examples of schemas, you can use `x-examples` field to set examples in [OpenAPI format](https://swagger.io/specification/#example-object):
+Use the `x-examples` field to set names or add descriptions to schema examples in [OpenAPI format](https://swagger.io/specification/#example-object):

 ```js
 // Need to add a new allowed keyword to ajv in fastify instance